garrandall/popular-music-data/tracks/american-boy-estelle-kanye-west.md

 Can we get away this weekend?
 Take me to Broadway.
-Let's go shopping, maybe, then we'll go to a cafÃ©.
+Let's go shopping, maybe, then we'll go to a café.
 Let's go on the subway.
 Take me to your hood.
 I never been to Brooklyn and I'd like to see what's good.